inforion/swarm/README.md

 }
 ```

+## MPI/OpenMPI

 That's it you are ready to go (for threads).
 If you want real cluster computation you should also install underlying MPI library.
-Swarm contains and uses built bindings for OpenMPI library.
-For linux based systems package `openmpi-bin` should be installed.
+Swarm uses built bindings for OpenMPI library.
+To be able use of Swarm on top of MPI you should compile OpenMPI with Java bindings support.
+There is nothing complicated just clone OpenMPI sources and build it with `--enable-mpi-java` options.
+The full enough guide is in OpenMPI FAQ: https://www.open-mpi.org/faq/?category=java

+When you assemble your program that use `mpiSwarm` you have to provide in classpath location of **mpi.jar**.
+This file built during OpenMPI compilation with Java support.
+Also, underlying low-level OpenMPI libraries must be in your **LD_LIBRARY_PATH** or seen for Java native loader.

-Note that setup openmpi for cluster computation is not for faint of heart and may require additional packages.
+NOTE: although compilation isn't hard and Swarm hides direct work with MPI but cluster computation is not for faint of heart.

 ## Parallel concept of Swarm